Pentecostal Missionary Church of Christ (4th Watch): History

 PMCC (4th Watch) was founded in 1972 by Arsenio Tan Ferriol (January 14, 1936 – May 19, 2024), a native of Odiongan, Romblon, who later became the church's first chief executive minister.
 It was said that Ferriol had been doing his evangelization activities since the late 1950s.

 The church had separated from the Foursquare Gospel, a North American–based Pentecostal church, where Arsenio and his brother, Arturo, had been Bible students in their youth and later trained pastors, and later forming the People's Missionary Church (a small community church in Marikina) prior to another split and its registration.
 As a result, the church, being indigenous, is independent of Western Pentecostalism.
 The church was officially registered as its current name to the Philippine government's Securities and Exchange Commission in August 1973, the event being commemorated as its establishment.

 Another brother, Domingo (1943–2021), pioneered one of the first church buildings in Malagasang, Imus, Cavite; while Arturo later led the construction of the main church in Marikina (then part of Rizal).
 The church expanded abroad through visits by mid-1980s, and with the first foreign church established in Hong Kong in 1989, the same year it also reached North America.

 PMCC, being one of the fastest growing independent denomination in the country and in Asia, (Note: As mentioned by PMCC bishop and church's deputy executive minister Jonathan Ferriol during the 50th anniversary celebration, citing a study by the University of Cambridge in England.) eventually became one of the largest indigenous Pentecostal churches, having a nationwide presence in almost every city and province.
 By the time of the church's 50th anniversary, PMCC has been present in 72 countries worldwide with 1,055 locale churches.
 (Note: As mentioned by PMCC bishop Aldrin Palanca during the 50th anniversary celebration.)
 Members are known for being missionaries because of their house visits and public preaching in areas (markets, buses and parks) elsewhere.

-PMCC publishes The Word magazine (founded in 1989), and broadcasts programs including Oras ng Katotohanan and its United States counterpart Surer Word (established in 2008 as the church's first all-English program abroad).
+PMCC publishes The Word magazine (founded in 1989), and broadcasts programs including Oras ng Katotohanan and its United States counterpart Surer Word (established in 2008 as the church's first overseas all-English program).
 It owns Life Radio network and once had its own television station, Life TV.

 On August 27, 2023, the church held its 50th anniversary celebration in New Clark City Athletics Stadium in Capas, Tarlac, which was attended by at least 42,000 members and nearly 3,000 ministers.

 Arsenio's wife and six children are currently serving in high positions in the church, with his son Jonathan succeeding him as the chief executive minister after his death in 2024.